kumar406/348-Project/README.md

 **Working Features**
 * Adding Users to the service
 * Searching for playlists and see who created them
-* Search for what songs another user has listened to.
+* Search for what songs another user has listened to
 * Search for songs by a specfic artist
+* Update user account type from Standard to Premium and vice versa

 **SQL Related Features**
 * Relational database using sqlite3 - 10+ tables